Finding support for severe psoriasis

 The dermatologist's perspective

-“Nearly 20 years ago, Josh came to me with one of the most severe cases of psoriasis of psoriasis that I had ever treated at that time.
+“Nearly 20 years ago, Josh came to me with one of the most severe cases of psoriasis that I had ever treated at that time.
 I’m honored he trusts us not only to treat his physical health, but to navigate the complex healthcare system.
 As Josh’s dermatologist, I look at the pros and cons of the medications available and select what I think will be the best medication for him.
 Alternative medications will not give Josh the response and control of his severe disease that he deserves.
 Often, insurance companies make physicians prove that medications they have a better contract for won’t work—even if we know the treatment will be ineffective based on the mechanism of action or the patient’s history.
 My hope is that patients like Josh won’t have to endure this “fail-first” approach when it comes to getting the care they truly need.”

 ─ Larry Green, MD, FAAD, Aesthetic & Dermatology Center and George Washington University